Employee Engagement Strategies: 5-Step Leadership Guide

 Companies with Higher Levels of Employee Engagement Report

-• 12% greater customer satisfaction
+• 12% greater customer satisfaction.

-• 18% increased productivity
+• 18% increased productivity.

-• 51% fewer voluntary job losses
+• 51% fewer voluntary job losses.

 Companies with Lower Levels of Employee Engagement Report

-• 12% lower profits
+• 12% lower profits.

-• 19% less operating income
+• 19% less operating income.

 • 28% decreased earnings per share.
-So engagement matters.

 5 Game Winning Employee Engagement Strategies That Work

-1. Conduct Annual Engagement Surveys
+1. Conduct Annual Engagement Surveys and Close the Loop

 2. Disseminate All Survey Results